Other Industries, Business Tips

 To find out what’s working and what isn’t with your pest control marketing, ServiceTitan marketing software tells you what you need to know.

-You can accurately find out what pest control advertising works in real time by creating a new phone number to assign to your pest control ads.
+You can accurately find out what pest control advertising and lead generation works in real time by creating a new phone number to assign to your pest control ads.
 When that number is used to book new jobs, ServiceTitan's cloud-based system tracks the revenue generated by the ad.

 Digital marketing consultant Chris Yano, CEO of Ryno Strategic Solutions and co-host of the trade-focused “To the Point” podcast, advises service companies to focus on lead tracking and reporting to measure digital marketing success.